rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

-# HYBRID K-NEAREST NEIGHBOR AND DISCRIMINANT ANALYSIS FOR PREDICTING MEDICAL DIAGNOSIS IN DECISION SUPPORT SYSTEM - A Summary of my Master's Thesis
+# Hybrid K-Nearest Neighbor And Discriminant Analysis For Predicting Medical Diagnosis In Decision Support System - A Summary of my Master's Thesis

 ## Project Objective

-To test the Prediction Accuracy of various Hybrid versions of the KNN, LDA & QDA algorithms and compare them with their original versions
+To test the Prediction Accuracy of various hybrid versions of the K-Nearest Neighbors (KNN), Linear Discriminant Analysis (LDA) & Quadratic Discriminant Analysis (QDA) algorithms and compare them with their original versions.

 ## Data Source

-The data used for testing the prediction accuracy was taken from the University of California, Irvine Repository
+The data used for testing the prediction accuracy was taken from the University of California, Irvine Repository.

 ## Data Used